Work with Metrics

 Key groups (optional)

 Key groups allow users to filter their analysis results to specific populations.
-In the studio experience, a key group is equivalent to a selection concept.
+In Studio, a key group is equivalent to a selection concept.
 For more information, see Concepts.
 You can add suggested key groups to a metric to provide direction to users working with the metric.

 For example, the Headcount metric has several suggested key groups, including High Performer, Women, and Manager.
 A user who selects the Headcount metric in a visualization will be presented with these groups as suggested filters for the metric in the solution experience, as shown in the following screenshot.